ZtereoHYPE/ZtereoBOT/README.md

 ## Thank you!
 Thank you for reading this readme and I thank very much all of the past, present, and future contributors of this project :D

+### Credits:
+Some icons used in the embeds are from fontawesome and have been re-colored.